 You can fly, drive, or even take a train (location depending).

-If you decide to drive drive, basically head as far south as you can on I-95.
+If you decide to drive, basically head as far south as you can on I-95.

-To fly, there’s a couple different airports in the area but the easiest would be to fly in Miami International Airport (MIA) or Fort Lauderdale-Hollywood International Airport (FLL).
+To fly, there are a couple of different airports in the area but the easiest would be to fly in Miami International Airport (MIA) or Fort Lauderdale-Hollywood International Airport (FLL).